 Before purchasing a ticket with a CTA, an authorized University official must approve the travel plan (see 95.01 and 95.05).

-Expenditures for unofficial travel that constitutes an incidental portion of an official trip may be included in the total travel package purchased with a CTA.
+Expenditures for unofficial travel that constitutes an incidental or minimal portion of an official trip may be included in the total travel package purchased with a CTA.
 The traveler is responsible for promptly reimbursing the University for unofficial travel.
 The traveler writes a check payable to WSU.
 The department deposits the check as a recovery of the original expenditure.
 See 30.53 for deposit procedures.

 To purchase a ticket, a CTA user provides the travel agent with his or her name, the CTA number, the name of the traveler, and necessary travel information.